canjs/can-define/docs/type.md

 - A type function that returns the type coerced value.
 - A named type in [can-define.types].
-- An object that gets converted into an inline `DefineMap`.
+- An object that gets converted into an inline `[can-define/map/map DefineMap]`.
-- An array that gets converted to an inline `DefineList`.
+- An array that gets converted to an inline `[can-define/list/list DefineList]`.

 ### Basic Example